 Contents:

 Embroidery machines need to be told where, when and how to place the stitches required to create your design - this information cannot be coded into a standard image file like PNG or JPG as it would have no instructions for what is being 'drawn'.
-For that, we need something more specialised: digitising requires an artist's touch!

-But before any work begins on converting designs from paper onto fabric, some guidelines must first apply.
+But before any work begins on converting designs from paper to fabric, some guidelines must first apply.
 These will vary depending on which product has been chosen, but they're important factors worth considering before ordering embroidered designs.

 Design Guidelines for Flat Embroidery

-The size of our embroidery varies across hats, but on all clothing, it’s always 10x10cm (this will cover an area about the size of a drink coaster).
+The size of our embroidery varies across hats, but on all clothing, it’s always 10x10 cm (this will cover an area about the size of a drink coaster).

-• Beanies: 11 x 4 cm rectangle.
+Beanies: 11 x 4 cm rectangle.

-• Caps: 12 x 5 cm rectangle.
+Caps: 12 x 5 cm rectangle.

-• Clothing: 10 x 10 cm circle.
+Clothing: 10 x 10 cm circle.

 Your design can be any shape or size, as long as it fits within the boundary of the product you're having embroidered.